BurdaForward/composable-rules/README.md

 **Note:** To simplify url manipulation we use the [`nurl`](https://github.com/codeinthehole/nurl) library, which is easier to use than NodeJS's `url` module and has an immutable URL type.

-Then run the rules like this
+Then define and run the rules like this

 ```javascript
 import nurl from 'nurl';
 import { all, applyAll, applyFirst, run} from '@burdaforward/composable-rules';